 Instruction is offered in piano, organ, trumpet, horn, trombone, baritone, tuba, violin, viola, cello, string bass, classical guitar, flute, oboe, clarinet, saxophone, bassoon, voice, and percussion.
 Consult Music Department chair for details.
 Course numbers indicate the level of study.
-Course numbers that begin with a zero are secondary or preparatory level.
-Freshman, sophomore, junior, and senior levels are indicated by an initial number of 1, 2, 3, or 4.
+Course numbers that begin with a zero are one credit courses at the secondary or preparatory level.
+Freshman, sophomore, junior, and senior levels are two credit courses indicated by an initial number of 1, 2, 3, or 4.
 Successful completion of a full faculty jury is required for enrollment at the 300 level.